prabaharravichandran/PlotFinder/README.md

 # PlotFinder

-The objective of this study is to segment plots in othromosaics using deep learning models and probably generate a shape files, that could be used in other GIS applications.
+**PlotFinder** is a tool designed to segment agricultural plots in orthomosaic images using deep learning models.
+The goal is to accurately identify individual plots and generate shapefiles or polygon data that can be used in GIS applications for further analysis.

+## Objectives
+- Segment plots in orthomosaics using deep learning.
+- Generate shapefiles or polygon data for integration with GIS tools.

-Workflow
+## Workflow
+1. **Raster Handling**
-- open rasters with geomatics information
+   - Load and visualize orthomosaic rasters with embedded geospatial metadata.

+2. **Model Training**
-- train deep learning models for plot identification
+   - Train deep learning models for plot segmentation and identification.

+3. **Image Slicing & Processing**
-- establish a technique to slice the images and process through DL and put them togeather again
+   - Develop a method to slice large orthomosaic images.
-- get the masks and extract geomatic info on those
+   - Process sliced images through the trained deep learning model.
+   - Stitch the segmented slices back into a unified output.

+4. **Mask Generation**
+   - Generate binary or multi-class masks for segmented plots.
+   - Extract geospatial information from the masks.

+5. **Shapefile Conversion**
+   - Convert segmentation masks into shapefiles or polygon formats.
+   - Enable downstream analysis in GIS platforms.

+## Future Enhancements
+- Optimize model inference speed for large-scale datasets.
+- Add support for multiple plot shapes and sizes.
-- convert masks to shapefile or polygons for GIS application
+- Develop a GUI or web-based interface for easier use.